jamie-allen/akka-osgi/README.md

     3|Active     |    1|Apache Felix Gogo Runtime (0.10.0)
     4|Active     |    1|Apache Felix Gogo Shell (0.10.0)
 ```
 Set the initial bundle level to 2, and move the framework level to that level right away.
-For more information about bundle start levels, [see here](http://aaronz-sakai.blogspot.com/2009/05/osgi-system-and-bundle-start-levels.html)
+For more information about bundle start levels, [see here](http://aaronz-sakai.blogspot.com/2009/05/osgi-system-and-bundle-start-levels.html).
 ```
 g! bundlelevel -i 2
 g! frameworklevel 2
 ```
-Use the `install` command to install the bundles and start it.
+Use the `install` command to install the bundles, and then start them.
 ```
 g! install file:///<path to felix-akka-example code>/lib/org.scala-ide.scala.compiler_2.9.2.v20120330-163119-949a4804e4-vfinal.jar
 Bundle ID: 5